Chichester: Culture

 The city holds an annual four-week arts and music festival ("Festival of Chichester") held in June and July.

+Chichester Cathedral has a year-round programme of music, talks and other events, including free lunchtime concerts of classical music.

-Chichester Festival Theatre, is one of the United Kingdom's flagship producing and touring theatres, whose annual summer season attracts actors, writers and directors from the West End theatre and the USA.
+Chichester Festival Theatre is one of the United Kingdom's flagship producing and touring theatres, whose annual summer season attracts actors, writers and directors from the West End theatre and the USA.

 Pallant House Gallery, winner of the 2007 gallery of the year Gulbenkian Prize, has a major collection of chiefly modern British art and in 2006 opened a new extension that houses the collection of Sir Colin St John Wilson.
 It has a changing programme of exhibitions.

 Chichester is home to the South Downs Planetarium & Science Centre, which opened in 2001 and features a program of public star shows in its 100-seat theatre.

 The Sloe Fair, a funfair that dates back to the 12th Century, is held annually on 20 October in the city's Northgate car park.

 Chichester Cinema at New Park is the city's first and only arthouse cinema.
 It shows a selection of mainstream, small-budget and older films 7 days a week.
 It hosts an annual 18-day International Film Festival in August/September.
-Vice-presidents are Dame Maggie Smith and Kenneth Branagh.
+Vice-presidents are Maggie Smith and Kenneth Branagh.
 There is a larger, multiplex cinema located at Chichester Gate.
-Chichester's previous cinemas were the Olympia Electric on Northgate (1911-1922). the Plaza CInema on South Street (1920-1960, the Odeon from 1945 and now Iceland supermarket), the Granada Exchange at the Corn Exchange (1922-1980) and the Gaumont on Eastgate Square (1937-1961, later the swimming baths).
+Chichester's previous cinemas were the Olympia Electric on Northgate (1911–1922), the Plaza Cinema on South Street (1920–1960, the Odeon from 1945 and now Iceland supermarket), the Granada Exchange at the Corn Exchange (1922–1980) and the Gaumont on Eastgate Square (1937–1961, later the swimming baths).